When & How to Start Giving Water to Babies?

 Water Intoxication in Babies

 While too much water doesn’t cause any irreparable damage in healthy adults, it can be pretty dangerous in young babies.
 Giving children younger than 6 months of age too much water can disrupt the body’s natural ability to absorb nutrients from breast milk or a formula feed.
 Drinking too much water in very short spans of time can cause the sodium level in their bodies to drop.
 Their kidneys aren’t mature enough to handle large quantities of water at a time, and this can lead to a dangerous condition called water intoxication.
 If there are symptoms of water intoxication in your baby – blurry vision, irritability, exhaustion following water consumption – it requires immediate medical attention.
-Too much water can cause seizures in babies.
+When it comes to a baby drinking water, too much water can cause seizures in babies.
 This is also the same reason why it isn’t wise to administer swimming lessons to infants.
 In the likelihood that they gulp down huge quantities of water while in the pool, it can cause water intoxication and lead to a medical emergency.